 If you’re looking for a cosmopolitan yet relaxing destination in Greece, then Paros is the place for you.
-Beautiful crystal clear waters coupled with elegant and chic cocktail bars and restaurants, calls for the perfect escape in the Cyclades you certainly will not forget.
+Beautiful azure waters coupled with elegant and chic cocktail bars and restaurants, calls for the ultimate Cycladic destination.
 There are so many things to do and see in Paros that you will find yourself reluctant to leave this island when the time comes!
-So, without further ado, here is the complete travel guide to Paros, Greece!
+So, without further ado, here is the complete travel guide to Paros, Greece.